Providing a nurturing learning environment, supportive of the whole child with passionate and qualified staff.

 Caregivers spend much of their day facilitating the children’s play choices while encouraging social, emotional, cognitive, physical, and beginning language development

 The daily schedule is organized around repeated routines that include, diapering, toileting, dressing, eating, and napping.
 It also includes free play and outside time.
 Caregivers utilize these routines to nurture learning and as relationship building opportunities.

-The daily routine is designed to provide varied social and developmental experiences.
-These consistent routines include small group activities, special projects, quiet rest time, large muscle play, and meal times.
+Classroom staff provide safe and consistent opportunities for children to learn and grow through trusted relationships and regular routines.
+The daily routines are designed to provide varied social and developmental experiences, which include small group activities, special projects, quiet/rest time, large muscle play and meals.